HomeBlog

 Overtime Hours

-Time-tracking tools can give you accurate and reliable data on your employees’ overtime for running the payroll.
+Time-tracking tools can give accurate and reliable employee overtime data for calculating overtime pay.

-In addition to staying compliant with the relevant overtime laws, using such a tool can give you control over your employees’ hours, ensure fair reimbursement and prevent overbilling at the workplace.
+In addition to staying compliant with the relevant overtime laws, using such a tool can give you control over your employees’ hours, ensure fair reimbursement, and prevent overbilling.

-Using Timeero, an admin can access the payroll & overtime settings, where they can set the pay rate and other rules related to overtime.
-As California’s overtime legislation has many specifics, there is also an option to set California Overtime Rule.
+Using Timeero, an admin can access the payroll & overtime settings, where they can set the pay rate and other overtime-related rules.
+As California’s overtime legislation has many specifics, such as overtime and double-time pay, there is also an option to set the California Overtime Rule.

 To ensure your managers and supervisors can timely approve or deny employees’ extra hours, Timeero can send alerts via emails and push notifications whenever a worker goes overtime.

-In Timeero’s Resource Center, you can find many helpful articles on overtime legislation in California, Florida, New York, Texas, and Illinois.
-Of course, if you’re running your business in Canada or the UK, we’ve got that covered too.
+Timeero’s Resource Center has many helpful articles on overtime legislation in California, Florida, New York, Texas, and Illinois.
+Of course, if you’re running your business in Canada or the UK, we’ve got that covered, too.

 Time Off Tracking